 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.

-Currently, for 2025, there are no planned sales tax holidays in Michigan.
+Currently, for 2024-2025, there are no planned sales tax holidays in Minnesota.

-Like in most states, sales tax is a big part of how Michigan generates revenue.
+Like in most states, sales tax is a big part of how Minnesota generates revenue.
 Thus, maintaining compliance with sales tax regulations is of utmost importance.
 Failure to do so can lead to consequences and sales tax penalties.
 Therefore, it is crucial always to ensure you are up-to-date in filing, collecting, and remitting sales tax to the state.

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.